sejin8642/handson/README.md

 ### Prerequisites
 To study machine learning using scikit-learn and TensorFlow, you will need the following software packages:

-item 1 Python: The programming language used for machine learning.
+1. Python: The programming language used for machine learning.

-item 2 NumPy: A library for numerical computing and arrays.
+2. NumPy: A library for numerical computing and arrays.

-item 3 scikit-learn: A machine learning library for various tasks.
+3. scikit-learn: A machine learning library for various tasks.

-item 4 TensorFlow: An open-source framework for deep learning.
+4. TensorFlow: An open-source framework for deep learning.

-item 5 Pandas: A library for data manipulation and analysis.
+5. Pandas: A library for data manipulation and analysis.

-item 6 Matplotlib: A plotting library for data visualization.
+6. Matplotlib: A plotting library for data visualization.

-item 7 Jupyter Notebook: An interactive environment for coding and documentation.
+7. Jupyter Notebook: An interactive environment for coding and documentation.

-item 8 Working PC (linux OS preferred) such as Ubuntu OS PC.
+8. Working PC (linux OS preferred) such as Ubuntu OS PC.
 For other platforms, please consult other sources.

 ### Installing